Mowat–Wilson syndrome: Diagnosis

 Mowat–Wilson syndrome (MWS) can be diagnosed clinically on the basis of moderate to severe intellectual disability in the presence of characteristic facial features (widely spaced eyes, broad eyebrows with a medial flare, low-hanging columella, prominent or pointed chin, open-mouth expression, and uplifted earlobes with a central depression — coined as orecchiette ears given their resemblance to the pasta).
 Other clinical features can include congenital heart defects, Hirschsprung disease or chronic constipation, genitourinary anomalies (particularly hypospadias in males), and hypogenesis or agenesis of the corpus callosum.
 Speech is typically limited to a few words or is absent, with relative preservation of receptive language skills.
 Growth restriction with microcephaly and seizure disorder are also common.
 Most affected people have a happy demeanor and a wide-based gait that can sometimes be confused with Angelman syndrome.
 The diagnosis of MWS confirmed by demonstrating a pathogenic variant (mutation) in the ZEB2 gene by molecular genetic testing.

 Treatment

 To date, there is no cure for MWS.
 Affected individuals should see a pediatrician or adult physician at least annually to monitor growth, development, seizures and general health and well-being.
 Developmental potential is maximized through the use of physiotherapy, occupational therapy and speech pathology.
 Medical subspecialist care may be required if other organs are involved (e.g., a cardiologist and/or cardiac surgeon for congenital heart disease, gastroenterologist and or surgeon for Hirschsprung's disease or constipation.

 Prognosis

 There is no cure for this syndrome.
 Treatment is supportive and symptomatic.
-All children with Mowat–Wilson syndrome required early intervention with speech therapy, occupational therapy and physical therapy.
+All children with Mowat–Wilson syndrome require early intervention with speech therapy, occupational therapy, and physical therapy.